noah-aviel-dove/prosepreview/README.md

 ### 1.2.1 Git configuration

-Is using `git` for your project, add the following entries to your `.gitignore`
+If using `git` for your project, add the following entries to your `.gitignore`
 file:

 ```